AGMs

 What did the proxy advisers do when no pre-AGM disclosure?

-Did any of the 5 main proxy advisers - ACSI, Ownership Matters, Glass Lewis, ISS and ASA - recommend a vote against any of today's resolutions?
-If so, what reasons did they give and will you disclose the proxy votes before the debate on each resolution so shareholders can ask questions about the reasons if there have been any protest votes?
+Did any of the 5 main proxy advisers - ACSI, Ownership Matters, Glass Lewis, ISS and ASA - cover us this year and recommend a vote against any of today's resolutions, including this remuneration report item?
+If so, what reasons did they give and did this translate into any material protest votes?
 Please don't say they are confidential.
-It is standard for companies to be across this detail on the voting recommendations and inform shareholders where relevant without publishing the full proxy adviser reports, of course.
+It is standard for companies to be across this detail on the voting recommendations and inform shareholders where relevant.

 Are we covered by proxy advisers?